2016 was a fantastic year for Pacific Environment’s involvement in the Energy sector. Here is an update of some of our key projects and studies.

 Pacific Environment provided assistance with National Pollutant Inventory (NPI) and/or National Greenhouse and Energy Reporting (NGER) to a number of oil and gas facilities’ operators and power stations’ operators across Australia.

-These facilities include the APLNG facility on Curtis Island (Gladstone) operated by ConocoPhillips, Origin Energy’s integrated gas operations for all unconventional and conventional assets, QGC’s upstream and LNG operations across Queensland, and over 45 Energy Developments Limited’s power stations across Australia that use landfill gas, diesel, natural gas and coal mine gas to generate electricity.
+These facilities include the APLNG facilities in Queensland operated by two major energy providers integrated gas operations for all unconventional and conventional assets, another major providers upstream and LNG operations across Queensland, and over 45 power stations across Australia that use landfill gas, diesel, natural gas and coal mine gas to generate electricity.

 This work typically involves the development of reporting databases in spreadsheet format, assistance with data collection and analysis and the calculation of energy and emissions estimates required for submission to the relevant regulatory authorities.
 Assistance with the preparation of internal reporting procedures was also provided for certain facilities outlining methodologies used and identifying roles and responsibilities within the organisation.